BigSoftVideo/DOTEbase/scope.md

 ### Timeline

-The [Timeline](timeline.md) only shows the waveform for the currently open Project according to the options selected for tracking audio and waveform sources.
+The [Timeline](timeline.md) only shows a waveform for the currently open Project according to the options selected for tracking audio and waveform sources.
+The user can choose to display the waveform for an audio or video source that is not currently displayed in the Media Player.

 ### Media Clips Organiser